JuliaLang/julia/doc/src/manual/arrays.md

 block of code, any `array[...]` slice in that expression will be converted to create a `SubArray` view instead.

-A "strided" array is stored in memory and has its elements are laid out in regular offsets such that an instance with a supported `isbits` element type can be passed to external C and Fortran functions that expect this memory layout.
+A "strided" array is stored in memory with elements laid out in regular offsets such that an instance with a supported `isbits` element type can be passed to external C and Fortran functions that expect this memory layout.
 Strided arrays must define a [`strides(A)`](@ref) method that returns a tuple of "strides" for each dimension; a